plone/volto/docs/source/05-customizing/01-creating-project.md

 $ create-volto-app myvoltoapp
 ```

-3. Change the directory to the `myvoltoapp`.
+3. Change the directory to `myvoltoapp`.
 ```
 $ cd myvoltoapp
 ```

 4. The project is ready to be started, `create-volto-app` already has run the
-   dependencies install for you.
+   dependencies installations for you.
 ```
 $ yarn start
 ```